sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 The analysis reveals that the business is facing a severe customer retention problem, with a churn rate of 70.4% and 352 out of 500 customers leaving.

 The biggest drivers of churn are not pricing alone.
 Customers are primarily leaving because of feature limitations, poor support experience, repeated downgrades, and unresolved product issues.
-More than 91% of churned customers downgraded before leaving, making downgrades one of the strongest early warning signs of churn.
+More than 91% of churned customers did NOT downgrade before leaving, making downgrades a weak early warning signal for churn.

 The dashboard also shows that Enterprise customers generate the majority of revenue, contributing $8.47M of the total $11.34M MRR.
 However, these high-value customers are also churning at the highest rate, creating significant revenue risk.